hexagonal-architecture-poc/route-service/README.md

 This microservice is responsible for creating routes based on an origin city and a destiny city.
 To find the possible route it is necessary to search itineraries on itinerary-service.

+To solve this problem, it was used an algorithm called 'Branch and bound'.
+This algorithm explores branches of the tree of routes, finding the candidate solutions and discarded if it cannot produce a better solution.
+This algorithm is used to solve NP-hard optimization problems.

 [Pipeline](https://gitlab.com/itinerary-challenge/route-service/pipelines)

 [Docker Registry](https://gitlab.com/itinerary-challenge/route-service/container_registry)